AgoraSystems/action-tag-semver/README.md

-# Tag SemVer
+# Tag New Semantic Version Action

-This GitHub Action determine's the next semantic version based on PR labels and existing git tags, then creates a new git tag with that version as the name.
+This GitHub Action determine's the next semantic version based on PR labels and existing git tags in your repository, then creates a new git tag with the computed version at the current commit.

 This action is designed to be used in a workflow triggered by a pull request being merged.
 If a pull request is not found for the commit that triggered the workflow, the action will always create a